newtfire/newTutorials/iXMLstart.md

 ### Basic Syntax: How to Write a Grammar

-A **rule** has the form of a name (the left hand side) followed by a colon, followed by one or more symbols (the right hand side) followed by a period.
+A **rule** has the form of a name (the left hand side) followed by a colon, followed by one or more symbols (the right hand side), followed by a period.
 If more than one symbol appears on the right hand side, they must be separated by commas:

 ```shell
 symbol-name: defining, symbols, here.